unbxd/search-JS-library/docs/configurations/SortConfig.md

 ## data-action
 Actions mentioned below needs to be added as `data-action` attribute.

-1. changeSort - This is needed on the sort wrapper to identify the sort ha been changed.
+1. `changeSort` - This is needed on the sort wrapper to identify the sort ha been changed.
-2. clearSort -
+2. `clearSort` - This action resets the sort , and fetches products accordingly.

 ---
 # Usecases